 The Police and Criminal Evidence Act 1984 and accompanying Codes of Practice ensure that whenever a young person under the age of 17 is detained and questioned at a police station he or she must be accompanied by an independent adult known as the 'appropriate adult'.

 The appropriate adult is there to safeguard the young person’s rights and civil liberties, aid communication between the young person and the police and look after their physical and emotional wellbeing.

 - Benefits to the volunteer

-- a chance to use and develop your own skills whilst gaining experience of working with children and young people
+- a chance to use and develop your own skills and experience of working with young people

 - Contact details for application or information

 - Alison Cammiss - Volunteer Manager for Children and Young People